HtetthuAung283/vehicle-detection-and-tracking/README.md

 #### 4.4 Labels

 Every isolated hot area is a possible vehicle position.
-To determine this I used the function xxx on the thresholded Heatmap

 The code for generating the labels can be found in lines 175 through 185 of file lib/helper_vehicle_detection.py.